-Interested parties and bodies are entitled to make representations on applications for licences.
-They may also nominate a representative who can act on their behalf, for example a legal representative, friend or local ward councillor.
+Interested parties and bodies can make representations on applications for licences.
+They may also nominate a representative who can act on their behalf, such as a legal representative, friend or local ward councillor.

 - someone who is likely to be affected by the application

 An interested party can only object based on issues that relate to the 4 licensing objectives:

 - the prevention of public nuisance